slplahiru/hiring-assignments/machinelearningteam/online-learning-api/README.md

 Build a server that continuously trains a machine learning model.

 You can use the model contained in `model/model.py`.
-The quality of the model is not important to the test.
+The quality of the model is not important to the test - you don't need to change it.

-Use any micro web framework you like to build the server - for Python Flask is an easy option.
+Use any micro web framework you like to build the server - for Python `Flask` is an easy option.

 The server has a JSON API with the following endpoints.